-First consider a language, such as Ada, which offers genericity but not inheritance.
-Is there any way we can achieve the effects of inheritance in such a language?
+First consider a language such as Ada, offering genericity but not inheritance.
+Can it be made to achieve the effects of inheritance?

 The easy part is the overloading.
-In a language such as Ada or Algol 68 where the same subprogram name may be reused as many times as needed provided it is applied to operands of different types, there is no difficulty in defining types such as TAPE, DISK, etc., each with its own version of open, close etc.:
+In a language such as Ada or Algol 68 where the same subprogram name may be reused as many times as needed provided it is applied too perands of different types, there is no difficulty in defining types such as TAPE, DISK, etc., each with its own version of open, close etc.:

-procedure open (p: in out TAPE; descriptor: in INTEGER);
+procedure open

-procedure close (p: in out DISK); etc.
+(p: 1in out TAPE; descriptor: 1in INTEGER); procedure close (p: 1in out DISK); etc.